-Corequisite: ADN 22A, ADN 22AL, ADN 22B and
+Corequisite: ADN 22A, ADN 22AL, ADN 22B and ADN 22BL Grading: pass/no pass

-ADN 22BL

 This course is designed to continue the study of the trends and issues in nursing.
 The major foci includes: Preparation for licensure, communication, development of a personal philosophy of nursing, the professional role of the nurse, professional employment, educational and volunteer opportunities.
 It also includes critical thinking, safety and collaboration.